3PoinTr: 3D Point Tracks for Learning Manipulation from Unconstrained Human Videos: Related Work

+\paragraph{Behavior cloning.} Behavior cloning succeeds across a wide variety of real-world tasks~\cite{chi_diffusion_2024,zhao_learning_2023}, but requires substantial teleoperated data to achieve robustness.
+Structured representations such as point clouds~\cite{ze_3d_2024, zhu_point_2024} or keypoints~\cite{vecerik_robotap_2023} can improve sample efficiency, but still must learn to map observations to actions from limited robot demonstrations.
+Conversely, \methodname\ improves sample efficiency by first predicting 3D point tracks from ample video data.
+These 3D point tracks encode rich priors about task specification and scene dynamics.

-In contrast to robot data, \emph{actionless videos} (videos without associated labeled actions) of manipulation tasks are widely available and easy to record, and capture both scene dynamics and the semantic structure of tasks.
-A large body of prior work has explored how to extract useful features from videos to improve sample efficiency and generalization in imitation learning.
-Existing approaches include visual pretraining~\cite{nair_r3m_2022}, learning reward functions~\cite{zakka_xirl_2021} for reinforcement learning, and extracting object affordances~\cite{bahl_affordances_2023,chen_vidbot_2025}.
-More recently, video-generation-based approaches have proposed using learned video dynamics to condition robot policies~\cite{liang_video_2025,pai_mimic-video_2025}.
-However, none of these methods are robust to visual perturbations, and they typically learn human-centric features from human videos which do not necessarily transfer well to learning robot policies.
-We propose a point-based representation that is agnostic to both changes in appearance and changes in embodiment.
+\paragraph{Learning from videos.} Actionless videos are easy to collect and encode useful task structure.
+Prior work uses them for visual pretraining~\cite{nair_r3m_2022}, reward learning~\cite{zakka_xirl_2021}, affordance extraction~\cite{bahl_affordances_2023,chen_vidbot_2025}, and conditioning robot policies on predicted or latent video dynamics~\cite{liang_video_2025,pai_mimic-video_2025}.
+However, these methods are sensitive to visual perturbations, and they typically learn human-centric features from human videos which do not necessarily transfer well to learning robot policies. \methodname{} instead learns a 3D point track representation that is aligned with 3D robot actions, agnostic to appearance changes, and flexibly learns from off-embodiment demonstrations.

-\paragraph{Flow representations for learning from videos} Recent work has gravitated towards using point tracks as a bridge between actionless videos and robot policies.
-Point tracks are: (1)~applicable across diverse scenarios, due to their ability to encode arbitrary scene dynamics with sufficient point density, (2)~grounded in physically meaningful metric space, (3)~agnostic to visual perturbations such as lighting and color, (4)~capable of being extracted deterministically from videos, and (5)~visually interpretable.

-Prior works have explored several approaches for transferring flow-based priors to robotic manipulation.
-Some works directly retarget predicted human hand keypoint trajectories to robot end-effectors \cite{ren_motion_2025,haldar_point_nodate} without any learned robot policy, and rely on carefully collected videos where the human demonstrator arm must closely mimic robot kinematics.
-This often involves forming a claw shape with their hands to imitate a parallel-jaw robot gripper.
-Other works learn to predict dense flow of all points in the scene and then learn a flow-conditioned policy \cite{amplify,wen_any-point_2024}, but these approaches rely on embodiment point flow predictions and thus require that human motion closely aligns with robot motion.

-In order to avoid making assumptions about embodiments, some works have proposed predicting only the flow of points that lie on task-relevant objects \cite{xu_flow_2024,general_flow}.
-Im2Flow2Act \cite{xu_flow_2024} learns to predict 2D object flow from human videos, and then learns a flow-conditioned policy trained on simulated robot play data to map the generated object flow to robot actions.
-Although its approach is fully embodiment agnostic, it remains 2D, and introduces a sim-to-real gap.
-It also requires a digital twin simulation environment and a large dataset of robot play data.
-In contrast, \methodname{} does not require segmentation masks of specific objects; instead, we track \emph{all} non-embodiment points.